bushradev01/health-chatbot-task4/README.md

 \- Needs billing setup (not ideal for students)

 \### ❌ Why not Hugging Face?

-\- Free API is often unstable
+\- Free API is often unstable (i was facing errors when doing projetc so that why i shifted)

 \- Many models are unavailable or decommissioned